vstorm-co/hypothesis-backend/app/README.md

 Hence, I have decided to fix that and show how I start projects nowadays, after getting some real-world experience.
 This repo is kind of a template I use when starting up new FastAPI projects:
 - production-ready
     - gunicorn with dynamic workers configuration (stolen from [@tiangolo](https://github.com/tiangolo))
     - Dockerfile optimized for small size and fast builds with a non-root user
     - JSON logs
     - sentry for deployed envs
 - easy local development
     - environment with configured postgres and redis
     - script to lint code with `black`, `autoflake`, `isort` (also stolen from [@tiangolo](https://github.com/tiangolo))
     - configured pytest with `async-asgi-testclient`, `pytest-env`, `pytest-asyncio`
     - fully typed to comply with `mypy`
 - SQLAlchemy with slightly configured `alembic`
     - async db calls with `asyncpg`
     - set up `sqlalchemy2-stubs`
     - migrations set in easy to sort format (`YYYY-MM-DD_slug`)
 - pre-installed JWT authorization
     - short-lived access token
     - long-lived refresh token which is stored in http-only cookies
     - salted password storage with `bcrypt`
 - global pydantic model with
     - `orjson`
     - explicit timezone setting during JSON export
 - and some other extras like global exceptions, sqlalchemy keys naming convention, shortcut scripts for alembic, etc.

 ## Local Development

 ### First Build Only
 1. `cp .env.example .env`
-2. `docker network create app_main`
+2. `docker network create traefik_webgateway`
+3. make sure you have `hypothesis_postgres` volume `docker volume create hypothesis_postgres`
 3. `docker-compose up -d --build`

 ### Linters